-- Soft starter is suitable for low starting torque demanding equipment.
-Contrary to this, the motor driven by VFD can deliver the rated starting torque, and even more than the rated torque for definite time through enabling torque boosting feature of VFD.
+- A soft starter is suitable for low starting torque demanding equipment.
+Contrary to this, the motor-driven by VFD can deliver the rated starting torque, and even more than the rated torque for a definite time through enabling the torque boosting feature of VFD.

 - Soft starter injects harmonics in the system at the time of acceleration of the motor only.
-After reaching base speed, soft starter switches on the bypass contractor and thus, motor gets cleaner sinusoidal supply.
-VFD continuously remains in the circuit, and as a result injects harmonics in the system.
+After reaching base speed, soft starter switches on the bypass contractor, and thus, the motor gets a cleaner sinusoidal supply.
+VFD continuously remains in the circuit, and as a result, injects harmonics into the system.
 Moreover, the motor gets PWM wave which is not the pure sinusoidal supply.
-The harmonics impacts the motor performance in many ways.
+The harmonics impact the motor performance in many ways.

 - Why V/F Ratio Is Kept Constant in VFD?